oqireul/AI-Agent/README.md

-Version 3.0 brings typo recognition and fixes them, advanced web searching, and some bug fixes.
+Version 3.1 brings better webb searching using Google and some bug fixes with the AI always defaulting to a web search.

 Please make your own OpenAI API key and put it in the same folder as the AI agent file.